YashGupta033/python-sdk-docs2/docs/market_data/get_ltp.md

 <!-- ## Get Last Traded Price -->
-The Get Last Traded Price API provides users with the most recent price at which a financial instrument was traded.
+The Get Last Traded Price API provides user with the most recent price at which a financial instrument was traded.
 By accessing this API, users can quickly obtain the latest market information, aiding in real-time decision-making and market analysis.
 ```python
 pocket.getLtp(Parameters)
 ```